 Marijuana remains a federally illegal drug, considered a Schedule I Substance under the Controlled Substances Act.
 States, however, have begun to decriminalize and legalize weed in the past few decades.
 Currently, recreational marijuana is legal for recreational use in 19 states and allowed for medicinal use in 37 states.

-Hemp, on the other hand, became federally legal under the 2018 Farm Bill, which legalized it and all of its derivatives.
+Hemp, on the other hand, is considered legal under the Farm Bill of 2018, which made it and all of its derivatives legal on a federal level.
 This is the reason we have other compounds like delta 8, HHC, and THCO as well!
 That said, states have also begun to enact restrictions on hemp-derived cannabinoids, so even though hemp is federally legal, it may not be legal to buy in your state.
 All in all, delta 9 that comes from hemp is federally legal to sell and distribute on a federal level, but delta 9 that comes from marijuana is not.

 How Long Does Delta 9 Stay in Your System?